Cubart History, Family Crest & Coats of Arms

 Cubart is one of the oldest family names to come from the Anglo-Saxon tribes of Britain.
 It is derived from the personal name Jacob.
 The surname Cubart is derived from Cob, which is a pet form of the name Jacob, and is supplemented by the common diminutive suffix -et.
 Some experts state that the surname Cubart is a nickname derived from the Old English word cubit, which means elbow.
 One expert is dumbfounded: "I cannot explain the somewhat common and well-known surname, unless it be a diminutive or corruption of a personal name. "

 The surname Cubart was first found in Norfolk, where Geoffrey Cobet and Roger Cobet were both listed in the Hundredorum Rolls of 1273.

 Early History of the Cubart family

-Another 153 words (11 lines of text) covering the years 1400 and 1566 are included under the topic Early Cubart History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cubart research.
+Another 77 words (6 lines of text) covering the years 1400 and 1566 are included under the topic Early Cubart History in all our PDF Extended History products and printed products wherever possible.

 Cubart Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Cubart has undergone many spelling variations, including Cubitt, Cowbitt, Cobbett, Cubyt, Cubbert, Cubit and many more.